 - Tengo ganas de vomitar (I feel like throwing up)

-They are tempting and you are, again making yourself vulnerable.
+They are tempting, and you are, again, making yourself vulnerable.
 If you are renting a car, take whatever you need and leave the rest in the hotel.
-If you are traveling from point a to point b, don’t leave your car unattended, look for a parking lot.
+If you are traveling from point a to point b, don’t leave your car unattended; look for a parking lot.
 And if you are on a private transfer, ask your guide/driver about it.

+Prior to leaving home to release any international travel bans on your account.
 Nothing worse than being in a foreign country and needing access to cash only to find out that your access is restricted.

 You will hardly find places where they take them.
 Not even in banks.

-Don’t do any unofficial tours or do any tours with a tour guide coming from nowhere.
+Or do any tours with a tour guide coming from nowhere.